miklevin/MikeLev.in/_includes/cat_ubuntu.md

 <ol>
+<li><a href="/blog/seamless-ubuntu-20-04-to-22-04-upgrade-with-mykoz-areal-os/">Seamless Ubuntu 20.04 to 22.04 Upgrade with MyKoz AReal/OS</a> (Thu Aug 03, 2023)
+<br/>I successfully upgraded from Ubuntu 20.04 to 22.04 and my daily journaling script worked seamlessly!
+I'm now exploring how to make this same functionality available to everyone, while keeping it as close to the mainstream systems as possible.
+I'm also looking into how to best take advantage of Windows for durability of paths and file-locations between Linux-side upgrades.</li>
 <li><a href="/blog/bing-bard-school-me-on-unattended-multipass-install-script-for-mac/">Bing & Bard School Me on Unattended Multipass Install Script for Mac</a> (Sat May 20, 2023)
 <br/>Despite wanting to help the downtrodden first, I override my emotions and learn instead how to write an unattended install script for Homebrew and Ubuntu Multipass for Intel and M1/M2 Macs and the rich folks.
 Follow the steps outlined by Bing and Bard to get started.</li>
 <li><a href="/blog/turning-windows-macs-into-legitimate-modern-development-platforms/">Turning Windows & Macs into Legitimate Modern Development Platforms</a> (Sat May 20, 2023)